FPGA-MAFIA/fpga_mafia_wiki/docs/rvc/big_core/mem_wrap.md

 ## Introduction
 - The Memory Wrapper wraps together all the types of memories in the system like Instruction Memory, Data Memory, VGA Memory and more if existed.
+- The Memory wrapper plays a crucial role in MMIO by switching between different memory areas.

 - Its goal is to provide an interface between the core and the memory.
 The Figure below illustrates this interface in  HAS_RVC_ASAP project [^1]: